 All of that haiku writing led to my first book, “HAIKU to be free.”
 You can get this book *for free* by simply subscribing at zentaobooks.com!
 I did it this way so a coupon code and directions will be emailed to you after subscribing :)

-I walked across the street from her lovely shop (called JANCAR!) and sat underneath a big tree in front of our town church, as it rained, to write some haiku.
-Half an hour later, I shared seven or eight haiku with her to use!
+I sat underneath a big tree in front of our town church, as it rained, to write some haiku.
+Half an hour later, I shared seven or eight haiku to use for school notebooks!

-Now, just three days later, Lelita has already beautifully designed these covers for the notebooks and I LOVE IT!
-(Thank you, Lelita!)
-The beautiful design and colors couldn’t be more perfect!
+The beautiful design and colors, from a local artist, couldn’t be more perfect!
 And I hope the words will be a source of inspiration to all who read them.